CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `commit_new_admin`
 !!! description "`PegKeeper.commit_new_admin(_new_admin: address):`"

     Function to commit a new admin.
-This function is only callable by the admin of the contract.
-When calling the function successfully, the `future_admin` variable will be set to `_new_admin`.
-Deadline will start when calling this function.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_new_admin` |  `address` | New Admin |

+    !!! warning
+        This function can only be called by the `admin` of the PegKepper, which is the ownership agent (CurveDAO).
+Therefore, changing the admin requires a DAO vote.

     ??? quote "Source code"